Skip to content

 JSON Tab

-Displays the complete policy configuration in JSON format, including:
+The JSON tab shows the complete policy configuration in raw JSON, including:

 Workflows